gerekper/ganjaking/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.40.0 - 2023-12-12 =
+* Added: MailPoet integration with WooCommerce Multi-Channel dashboard;
+* Added: automation template detail with steps preview;
+* Updated: minimum required WordPress version to 6.3;
+* Fixed: Email editor text toolbox overlay when browser is zoomed in;
+* Fixed: an error when searching stats for emails sent to large lists.

+= 4.39.0 - 2023-12-04 =
+* Improved: Some translations got rephrased;
+* Improved: dropped support for PHP 7.3, MailPoet now requires at least PHP 7.4;
+* Fixed: missing gap between date and time when scheduling email;
+* Fixed: too much space on the send page.

 = 4.38.0 - 2023-11-27 =
 * Improved: warn users on PHP 7.4 about outdated PHP version;